kitnil/awesome/README.md

 ## Shell

+- [BashScan](https://github.com/astryzia/BashScan) - BashScan is a port scanner built to utilize /dev/tcp for network and service discovery on systems that have limitations or are otherwise unable to use alternative scanning solutions such as nmap.
 - [org-popup](https://github.com/Parveshdhull/org-popup) - Take notes for emacs org-mode using pop-ups
 - [evilFTP](https://github.com/vp777/evilFTP) - SSRF to TCP Port Scanning, Banner and Private IP Disclosure by abusing the FTP protocol
 - [valheim-server-docker](https://github.com/lloesche/valheim-server-docker) - Valheim dedicated gameserver with automatic update, World backup and ValheimPlus mod support